USGlobal Airways: Early years

+Rebrand & restructure

 With the FAA's approval to continue certification, the company announced on February 3, 2017, that it had begun an organizational restructuring to streamline certification.
 During the May 11, 2017 shareholder meeting, it was announced the airline would be rebranded as USGlobal Airways and moving operations to Stewart International Airport.

-On June 19, 2017, USglobal airlines filed an 8K with the US Securities and Exchange Commission (SEC) stating that Logistics Air LLC "has made a demand for payment of outstanding payables in the amount of $8,850,000.
+On June 19, 2017, USGlobal airlines filed an 8K with the US Securities and Exchange Commission (SEC) stating that Logistics Air LLC "has made a demand for payment of outstanding payables in the amount of $8,850,000.
 As of the date hereof, and while not in any manner accepting the validity of Logistic's claim, the Company is in settlement negotiations with Logistic regarding such payment."

 On June 27, 2017, the company announced that it had entered into a non-binding letter of intent to purchase Songbird Airways for $6.2 million, with a deposit of $1 million having been placed on June 23, 2017.
 On September 1, 2017, USGlobal Airways entered into a stock purchase agreement with AerLine Holdings, LLC, for the purchase of Songbird at an aggregate price of $6.5 million, with a closing date of October 15, 2017, but no later than October 31, 2017.
 On November 30, 2017, the airline issued a press release stating that their agreement to purchase Songbird had been terminated as it was not the "best decision for the company".

-On January 24, 2018, the FAA issued an order revoking Baltia Airlines' Certificate of Public Convenience.
+On January 24, 2018, the FAA issued an order revoking Baltia Airlines' Certificate of Public Convenience.No further updates have been reported from the Airline and the fate of the airline is uncertain.

-Ongoing operations and fleet

-Several months after Dmitrowsky's death in 2016 and the Federal Aviation Administration (FAA)'s request for a more modern aircraft, Baltia's board of directors elected Anthony Koulouris as president to oversee the continuation of certification and acquisition of aircraft.
-The first major accomplishment was the election of Connie Kalitta to the company's board of directors on October 31, 2016, subsequently resigning on January 31, 2017.
-Weeks later, Baltia signed a letter of intent with Kalitta Air to lease one Boeing 767-300ER.
-The stock of the company has been revoked by the SEC and no longer trades after failing to file financial reports for 2 years, and hence Baltia is an airline in name only.
-One of the larger promoters of the scheme has been charged by the Attorney General's Office in New York State.
-The president has not been seen or heard from in over a year.